Here’s a breakdown of our top tips for marketing to Gen Z students for the fall shopping period.

 Consider the recipients as well as the gifters

 Did you know most students kick off their Christmas holiday shopping early?
-In fact, by the end of November, 95% of male students and 83% of female students have started shopping for the holidays.
+In fact, by the end of November, 69% of UK students and 75% of US students had already started buying gifts for the holiday season.

-With so many students on the lookout for holiday gifts for their loved ones, fall will be the time for them to tread outside of their usual spending categories.
+With so many students on the lookout for holiday gifts for their loved ones, November – and particularly Cyber Week, will be the time for them to tread outside of their usual spending categories.

-For the Gen Z gifters, we recommend creating a gifting section or ‘gift guide’ via your social media, website, app or in your physical store – to help navigate new customers around your offering.
+For the Gen Z gifters, we recommend creating a gifting section or ‘gift guide’ via your social media, website, app or in your physical store which highlights all your top Black Friday and Cyber Monday deals – to help navigate young customers around your offering.

-It should come as no surprise then that one way to really entice Gen Z students is through incentives.
+It should come as no surprise then that one way to really entice Gen Z students is through added value discounts.
 Of course, brands are known to offer some of their best deals during Black Friday, but have you ever thought about offering stackable student discounts to really establish your brand as a go-to for young consumers?
+Last year, 83% of students used Student Beans to search for additional student discounts to stack on top of Cyber Week sale items and 81% were on the hunt for higher than usual student discounts.

 Build momentum to create excitement in the run-up

 Our advice?
-Make sure your deals are promoted well in advance for the Gen Z world to see.
+Get involved in the buzz around Cyber Week and make sure your deals are promoted well in advance for the Gen Z world to see.
 Try in-store posters, social media ads, and email newsletters to really get the ball rolling.

 Make social your new storefront